-The predominant characteristic of this field is the image of its 2 huge blimp hangars, which were the largest wooden structures in the world.
+The predominant characteristic of this field was the image of its 2 huge blimp hangars, which were the largest wooden structures in the world.

-In between the 2 hangars is a huge concrete circular blimp mooring pad.
+In between the 2 hangars was a huge concrete circular blimp mooring pad.

 A 1943 aerial view looking south at NAS Santa Ana (National Archives photo).